 Students will work collaboratively and individually.
 Collaborative projects include designing and making products for use within the school and external organisations.
-In the past, these projects have included costumes for the school production and banners advertising the school house system and CAFOD.
+In the past, these projects have included costumes for the school production and banners advertising the school's House System and CAFOD.